Target audience: Strategies for reaching target markets

 Marketers have outlined four basic strategies to satisfy target markets: undifferentiated marketing or mass marketing, differentiated marketing, concentrated marketing, and micromarketing/ nichemarketing.

 Mass marketing is a market coverage strategy in which a firm decides to ignore market segment differences and go after the whole market with one offer.
 It is type of marketing (or attempting to sell through persuasion) of a product to a wide audience.
 The idea is to broadcast a message that will reach the largest number of people possible.
 Traditionally mass marketing has focused on radio, television and newspapers as the medium used to reach this broad audience.

 For sales teams, one way to reach out to target markets is through direct marketing.
 This is done by buying consumer database based on the segmentation profiles you have defined.
 These database usually comes with consumer contacts (e.g. email, mobile no., home no., etc.).
 Caution is recommended when undertaking direct marketing efforts — check the targeted country's direct marketing laws.

 Target audiences are formed from different groups, for example: adults, teens, children, mid-teens, preschoolers, men, or women.

-To market to any given audience effectively, it is essential to become familiar with your target market; their habits, behaviors, likes, and dislikes.
-Markets differ in size, assortment, geographic scale, locality, types of communities, and in the different types of merchandise sold.
-Because of the many variations included in a market it is essential, since you cannot accommodate everyone's preferences, to know exactly who you are marketing to.
+Effective marketing to a given audience typically requires familiarity with the target market's habits, behaviors, likes, and dislikes.
+Markets vary in size, assortment, geographic scale, locality, community type, and the types of merchandise sold.
+Because of this variation, marketers commonly identify a specific target audience rather than attempting to address all possible preferences.

 To better become acquainted with the ins and outs of your designated target market legend, a market analysis must be completed.
 A market analysis is a documented examination of a market that is used to enlighten a business's preparation activities surrounding decisions of inventory, purchase, workforce expansion/contraction, facility expansion, purchases of capital equipment, promotional activities, improvement of daily operations and many other aspects.